MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 Use the Stock Count Distribution Entry window to change the inventory and variance distribution accounts for posting variance transactions.
 If you set up default distribution accounts when you created the item, those accounts will be your default account selections.

+> [!NOTE]
-*You can complete this procedure as you're entering stock count results, or you can open an Entered stock count and change distribution accounts, if needed.*
+> You can complete this procedure as you're entering stock count results, or you can open an Entered stock count and change distribution accounts, if needed.

 **To change accounts for posting a count variance:**